testit-tms/api-client-python/docs/ProjectsApi.md

 Get namespaces of autotests in project

   Use case    User sets project internal or global identifier and runs method execution    System search project    System search all autotest related to the project    System returns array of autotest with namespaces and classnames (listed in response)

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time